 This course will explore aspects of modern human behavior and development that are thought to have been shaped by natural selection and are or were adaptive.
 Using evolutionary and animal models we will examine life history strategies at various stages of human development.
 Topics to be covered range from parent-offspring conflict to questions of adaptiveness in post-reproductive years and old age.
 Prerequisites: ANTH 105, BIOL 103, or BIOL 117.
-Credits: 3(3-0) Offered when demand is sufficient paradigms and ideologies that influence social, political and economic strategies in Third World countries; the "cost" of development for receiving countries; the significance of globalization and the dynamics between dependency, power relationships, and poverty.
+Credits: 3(3-0) Offered not on a regular basis discussions to explore definitions of "development" and "Third World"; the dominant paradigms and ideologies that influence social, political and economic strategies in Third World countries; the "cost" of development for receiving countries; the significance of globalization and the dynamics between dependency, power relationships, and poverty.
 Credits: 3(3-0) Offered spring, even years